 Concrete Features With Wood or Metal Accents

 Concrete is one of the most common materials used in modern landscape design due to its smooth appearance.
 And having paths, tiles, patios, porches, steps, and even planters made of concrete lends to a design’s clean, uniform look too.
-Many designers also incorporate wood or metal accents with concrete to create contrast, emphasize the sharp angles and clean lines, and give a more industrial feel to a space, which is preferable in this type of landscaping.
+Many designers also incorporate wood or metal accents with concrete to create contrast, emphasize the sharp angles and clean lines, and give a more industrial style to a space, which is preferable in this type of landscaping.

 Also, pebbles and gravel may be used to cover the space between concrete titles in pathways, between plants, and in place of grass to reduce the level of maintenance a property owner must complete.